Metu-O/Feature-Selection-Qiime2-/README.md

 # File paths

 The files paths used in the code below are different.
 Again, experienced users can create their own paths.
-Otherwise, these paths have been included in all scripts.
+Otherwise, these paths have been included in the Evaluate_method_accuracy.py script.

 ```
 project_dir = expandvars('$HOME/tax-credit-data/')